Liquidity risk: Causes

 A position can be hedged against market risk but still entail liquidity risk.
 This is true in the above credit risk example—the two payments are offsetting, so they entail credit risk but not market risk.
 Another example is the 1993 Metallgesellschaft debacle.
 Futures contracts were used to hedge an over-the-counter finance (OTC) obligation.
 It is debatable whether the hedge was effective from a market risk standpoint, but it was the liquidity crisis caused by staggering margin calls on the futures that forced Metallgesellschaft to unwind the positions.

 Accordingly, liquidity risk has to be managed in addition to market, credit and other risks.
 Because of its tendency to compound other risks, it is difficult or impossible to isolate liquidity risk.
-In all but the most simple of circumstances, comprehensive metrics of liquidity risk do not exist.
+In all but the simplest of circumstances, comprehensive metrics of liquidity risk do not exist.
 Certain techniques of asset liability management can be applied to assessing liquidity risk.
 A simple test for liquidity risk is to look at future net cash flows on a day-by-day basis.
 Any day that has a sizeable negative net cash flow is of concern.
 Such an analysis can be supplemented with stress testing.
 Look at net cash flows on a day-to-day basis assuming that an important counterparty defaults.

 Analyses such as these cannot easily take into account contingent cash flows, such as cash flows from derivatives or mortgage-backed securities.
 If an organization's cash flows are largely contingent, liquidity risk may be assessed using some form of scenario analysis.
 A general approach using scenario analysis might entail the following high-level steps: